 Now that the Spring Equinox has passed, the mornings and evenings are both getting lighter as spring has truly arrived.
 Maybe you’ve been thinking it’s high time for a declutter and clean to give both your home and mind a fresh start.
-But just where do you start?
-Here are a few tips to help you get going.
+But just how do you get going?
+Here are a few tips to help.

 - Create a checklist for each area of the house – to help you organise your mind as well as your tasks.
 And how great does it feel when you can tick things off your list?

 - Make it a family activity because spring cleaning should not be a one-person job!
 Get your family involved and make a list for each person based on their ability level and preference.

 - Focus on one area at a time as you’ll get more done, more effectively, by focusing on one room/area at a time.
 Don’t try to multitask during cleaning, it can take you longer to get things done.